ytisf/theZoo/README.md

 - [ ] Move malwares to another repo.
 - [ ] Better UI features.

-If you have any suggestions or malware that you have indexed as in the documentations please send it to us to yuval[]morirt [dot]com  so we can add it for every one's enjoyment.
+If you have any suggestions or malware that you have indexed (in the manner laid out in the documentation) please send it to us to - yuval[]morirt [dot]com - so we can add it for everyones enjoyment.